 - Do you have brochures or other printed material I can take?
 What websites do you recommend?

-Don't hesitate to ask any other relevant questions you have.
+Don't hesitate to ask other questions.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including:
+Your health care provider is likely to ask you some questions, including:

 - Have your symptoms been continuous or occasional?